cupnoodle/fluffyes/67-siwa.md

 // don't want to show the login screen if user has already signed in

+If the user has already logged in previously, it would make sense to show user the main view instead of the log in view again.
+How can we check if the user has previously logged in using Apple ID?

+One simple way to do this is to save the userID retrieved from Apple Sign-in into UserDefaults when user first logged in with Apple ID :

 // can use userdefault to save the UserID retrieved from Apple sign-in